IGraphNode¶

 {

-result.AddError("Required parameter 'input' is missing");
+result.AddError("Required parameter 'input' is missing or empty");

 }